 There are many benefits to a Collaborative Divorce particularly when compared to the traditional litigated divorce.
 Privacy and confidentially are examples of how collaboration is in the best interest of the couple and of their children.
 What is Public Information in a Traditional Divorce Case?
 Disclosure of income.
-In a litigated divorce, documents regarding your … [Read more...] about Divorce: Keeping it Private
+In a litigated divorce, documents regarding your financial … [Read more...] about Divorce: Keeping it Private

 Collaborative Divorce is a process that puts you in charge of your divorce.
 In the traditional adversarial divorce process, the judge makes the final decisions.
 In a Collaborative case, you and your spouse make the decisions that are best suited for you and your family.
-Through Collaborative, we form a team of professionals who are trained in their specific area to help … [Read more...] about Benefits of Using the Collaborative Divorce Process
+Through Collaborative, we form a team of professionals who are trained in their specific area to help support … [Read more...] about Benefits of Using the Collaborative Divorce Process

 Many people wrongly assume that their divorce is confidential.
 Did you know that all documents filed with the court are part of the public record?
 Clients are often surprised to learn that everything housed in the court’s records is accessible to anyone.
 This means anyone can go to the courthouse, pull your file, and photocopy or photograph any of the court documents.
-What Kind of … [Read more...] about Can A Divorce Be Confidential?
+What … [Read more...] about Can A Divorce Be Confidential?

 A child is without question the most valuable and precious thing that can result from marriage.
 A child is far more important than any tangible possession.
 Yet, divorce can be messy, heart wrenching, and emotional, and a child is sometimes treated as an afterthought of the situation.
-All too often, parents choose to get a divorce, battle through legal ties and financial dissection, and then … [Read more...] about What Is A Child Centered Divorce?
+All too often, parents choose to get a divorce, battle through legal ties and financial dissection, and … [Read more...] about What Is A Child Centered Divorce?